-The County shall continue monitoring the Peter Pan Run watershed, or select and submit for MDE's approval a new watershed restoration project for determining the effectiveness of stormwater management practices for stream channel protection.
+SHA shall select a site to monitor, develop a monitoring plan, and submit for MDE's approval within 1 year of permit issuance for determining the effectiveness of stormwater management practices for stream channel protection as implemented under the latest stormwater regulations.
 Physical stream monitoring protocols shall include:

-a.
-An annual stream profile and survey of permanently monumented cross-sections in the unnamed tributary to Peter Pan Run to evaluate channel stability;
+- a.
+An annual stream profile and survey of permanently monumented cross-sections at the approved monitoring site to evaluate channel stability in conjunction with surrounding and on-going development; - b.

-- b.
 A comparison of the annual stream profile and survey of the permanently monumented cross-sections with baseline conditions for assessing areas of aggradation and degradation; and - c.
 A hydrologic and/or hydraulic model shall be used (e.g., TR-20, HEC-2, HEC-RAS, HSPF, SWMM, etc.) in the fourth year of the permit to analyze the effects of rainfall; discharge rates; stage; and, if necessary, continuous flow on channel geometry.